GNOME/orca/README-REMOTE-CONTROLLER.md

 ## TODO

-- Add more speech configuration commands to the SpeechAndVerbosityManager module.
+- Add more speech configuration commands, getters, and setters to the SpeechAndVerbosityManager module.
-- Progressively expose all of Orca's commands via the remote controller interface.
+- Progressively expose all of Orca's commands and settings via the remote controller interface.
 - Fix bugs, of which there are undoubtedly many.